-The information provided about Federal candidates in your proposal includes all candidates who qualify for the ballot and is pursuant to a State statutory directive to "sponsor or support nonpartisan activities that promote voter participation."
-The providing of information in a nonpartisan manner about all ballot qualified candidates running for office in Minnesota is a method encouraging participation in the political process and, as such, is viewed by the Commission as nonpartisan activity "designed to encourage individuals to vote or to register to vote."
-The information on your site includes campaign mailing addresses and telephone numbers.
-The addition of campaign web addresses in the form of hyperlinks does not change this analysis.
+The web linking services provided to Federal candidates in your proposal are offered to all candidates who qualify for the ballot and pursuant to a State statutory directive to "sponsor or support nonpartisan activities that promote voter participation."
+The providing of links in a nonpartisan manner to all ballot qualified candidates running for office in Minnesota is a method encouraging participation in the political process and, as such, is viewed by the Commission as nonpartisan activity "designed to encourage individuals to vote or to register to vote."
 The Commission concludes, therefore, that your proposal would fall under the exemption from the definition of expenditure provided by section 431(9)(B)(ii) and would not be viewed as either an expenditure or contribution to a Federal candidate.
+4